priyanshugoel24/HackFlow/README.md

 ### Projects
 - `GET /api/projects` - Get all projects for the user
 - `POST /api/projects` - Create a new project
+- `GET /api/projects/[id]` - Get a specific project with its context cards
 - `PATCH /api/projects/[id]` - Update a project
 - `DELETE /api/projects/[id]` - Delete a project
 - `GET /api/projects/[id]/context-cards` - Get context cards for a specific project